 The notice also provides information on two areas of expansion for the ERC in the third and fourth quarters of 2021.
 “Recovery startup businesses” become eligible for the ERC and “severely distressed employers” get to expand the amount of wages that they include in the ERC calculation.
 Recovery startup businesses are those that began operations after Feb.
 15, 2020, and had less than $1 million in annual gross receipts.
 If they meet the criteria in the law, they calculate the ERC based on the same definition of “qualified wages” used by other eligible employers.
 The ERC for these businesses is limited to $50,000 per quarter.

-Some businesses may qualify as “severely distressed employers” in the third and fourth quarters of 2021 if they experience a 90% decline in gross receipts compared to 2019.
+Notice 2021-49 provides that some businesses may qualify as “severely distressed employers” in the third and fourth quarters of 2021 if they experience a 90% decline in gross receipts compared to 2019 (see below for subsequent expiration of fourth quarter).
 The notice provides examples of businesses that qualify as severely distressed and sets forth a process for those businesses to treat all wages paid to employees during that quarter as “qualified wages” for purposes of calculating the ERC.